 The College Bound program is available to Washington students who meet the following requirements:

+Check out WSAC’s website for more information, including a comprehensive FAQ.
 For any additional information or questions about the College Bound Scholarship Program at WSU, please contact our office at email@example.com.

-Washington State Need Grant
+Washington College Grant

-In order to assist Washington State residents afford their education, the state of Washington has allocated significant resources to the State Need Grant program.
-In the interests of transparency, the Washington State Need Grant (simply SNG) table will be presented below.
+In order to assist Washington State residents afford their education, the state of Washington has allocated significant resources to the Washington College Grant program.
+Funding is provided from state appropriations and federal matching monies through the State Student Incentive Grant (SSIG) program.
+In the interests of transparency, the Washington College Grant table will be presented below.
 Please keep in mind that this table is the actual document used in the awarding process for WSU students.
 Knowing this, the abbreviations and acronyms can be confusing.
 As always, contact our office should any questions arise.